Curtiss-Wright Junior: Operational history

 Several Juniors were still flown by private pilot owners in 2012.
 A number of Juniors are preserved as museum aircraft, some in flying condition.
-Collections containing an examples include the National Air and Space Museum, Fantasy of Flight, Old Rhinebeck Aerodrome, Yesterday's Flyers and the Pioneer Flight Museum.
+Collections containing examples include the National Air and Space Museum, Fantasy of Flight, Old Rhinebeck Aerodrome, Yesterday's Flyers and the Pioneer Flight Museum.
 The Pioneer flight museum's example is one of a few experimentally fitted with the French 40 hp Salmson AD-9 radial engine.
 The fuel tank on this example is cone shaped.